Azure RBAC Roles Demystified: Every Role, Every Identity, and When to Assign What to Whom

 Key Vault Key Vault Secrets User Read connection strings

-Scenario 2: Data Analyst Using Power BI
+Scenario 2: Data Analyst Reading Reports

 Resource Role Why